group()

 @e

-Return a table sequence consisting of results of expression y; grouping expression x is a field of cs and y is function on cs; the result of computing y must be one record of cs; and y only supports maxp, minp and top@1 functions when it is an aggregate expression;
+Return a table sequence consisting of results of expression y to the original cursor; grouping expression x is a field of cs and y is function on cs; the result of computing y must be one record of cs; and y only supports maxp, minp and top@1 functions when it is an aggregate expression;

 When @sev options work together, the function returns a pure table sequence